void set_exception_at_thread_exit( std::exception_ptr p );

 std::future_error on the following conditions:

 - *this has no shared state.
-The error category is set to no_state.
+The error code is set to no_state.

 - The shared state already stores a value or exception.
-The error category is set to promise_already_satisfied.
+The error code is set to promise_already_satisfied.

 |This section is incomplete|